tobitotaku/ai-brain-tumor/metadata/data_card.md

 ### Patient Privacy
 - All data has been de-identified
 - No personally identifiable information (PII) included
-- Compliant with [GDPR/HIPAA/Other regulations]
+- Derived from publicly available research datasets with appropriate data use agreements

 ### Informed Consent
-- [Describe consent procedures]
+- Original data collection followed institutional ethics protocols
-- [Reference to ethics approval]
+- Public repositories ensure appropriate consent and ethics approval for secondary research use

 ### Sensitive Information
 - The dataset does not contain sensitive genetic information beyond gene expression